RotoyDK/RotoyInSpace/Module1_M5.md

 ## Step 8

 It's time to challenge the computer.
-Win 2 out of 3 games of rock, paper, and scissors to complete the mission and continue Lise and Soren’s Jupiter Challenge.
+Win 2 out of 3 games of rock, paper, and scissors to complete the mission and continue Lise and Soren's Jupiter Challenge.
 You can shake your robot gently after each game to reset it.
 Good luck!